 • Personal arc.
 The personal arc is a beautiful idea for this kind of game, but it takes some time to put together.
 Especially because it’s a new idea for the gaming group.
 Fortunately, this is something that doesn’t need to happen right away, and it’s something that each player can do individually, with just a little input from me.
 The point is that it’s not something that requires group input and decisions.

-• The Bribe(TM).
+• purchase Lyrica in canada.
 I gave the players six questions about their characters that they could answer or not.
 For each question they answered, I let them pick from a short list of stuff.
 Everyone got me their answers ((For all six questions, I might add.
 Everyone answered every question.)) in quick order, but took their time picking out their rewards.
 Again, though, this is something that doesn’t require group discussion.
 Also, it’s completely my fault, and not part of the rules for the game.
 But it has introduced a delay.

 Now, these points are not necessarily bad things.
 They do a lot to flesh out the characters and the setting, and the end result is going to be some very cool characters.